 pinch of dried oregano

-- Remove tomatoes from can and place in a large bowl, reserving juices.
+- Remove tomatoes from the can and place in a large bowl, reserving juices.

 - Crush tomatoes using your hands; remove and discard the hard core from stem end, and any skin and tough membrane; set aside.